 No doubt, the majority of the attention will be focused on the fins or "Tubulators" that Marty Jertson and his team have added to the crown of the new G30 driver.

-The idea behind the Turbulators was to increase clubhead speed without sacrificing.
+The idea behind the Turbulators was to increase clubhead speed without sacrificing anything.
 Ping could have made the size of the head smaller, allowing it to travel through the air faster, but that wouldn't offer the MOI or forgiveness of a larger head.
 Ping could have made the G30 longer in length, creating a larger swing path or arc and thus more speed.
 However, that would result in more dispersion and less control.

 Ping say the six Turbulators provide measurable improvements that have reduced drag on the driver, which helps to increase clubhead speed for even more distance.
 Crucially, they don't believe it sacrifices forgiveness or performance.